mmz-bin/BlenderAddonAutoloader/README.md

 - Use the [`ShortcutsRegister`](#shortcuts_registerpy) class to register shortcut keys.
     - Example: `ShortcutsRegister().add(Key(HOGE_OT_YourOperator.bl_idname, 'A'))`

+- If there are register() functions and unregister() functions in each module to be loaded, they will be called when registering and unregistering the add-on.

 In this readme, the sample code is written with the following directory structure:
 ```
 .